Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Chirality generation by defect fluxes: T-matrix and Chern number

+Now we add the defect.
+To obtain definite SW flux sectors of Lieb, PT and Uniform-flux configurations, we write the perturbations $V^{\rm SW}$ as

-Here $\sigma^0$ is the identity matrix, $c_{R',S}=c_{R',S}^\dagger$ is a Majorana fermion on sublattice $S=A,B$ of the unit cell at $R'$.
-The bond midpoint $R$ is the SW inversion center. $d_\pm=\frac{\sqrt{3}}{2}\left(\pm 1, \sqrt{3}\right)$ are the Bravis lattice vectors.
-We always consider the perturbation parameters $t_1, t_1'$ and $t_2$ to be positive.
-All these interactions have two types of terms.
+respectively.
+Here $\sigma$s are Pauli matrices acting on sublattice indices and $\sigma^0$ is the identity matrix.
+The bond midpoint $R$ is the SW inversion center.
+We always consider the perturbation parameters $t_1, t_1'$ and $t_2$ to be positive when the SW defect is added. $H'$ represent the actual SW defect full Hamiltonian $H$ of Eq.~\ref{eq_majorana_im} in the limit of $t_1=t_1'=t_2=1$.

+All these expressions have two types of terms.
 The terms with $t_1$ and $t_1'$ are TR symmetric bipartite-preserving perturbations which perturbatively weaken two first nearest neighbor bonds connected to the SW central bond.
 For generic values of $t_1$, the perturbation violates the three-bond connectivity of the Kitaev model, which is restored for $t_1=1$ with complete removal of two nearest neighbor bonds.
 To obtain the physical SW flux configurations, we need to set $t_1=t_1'=1$.
 In this limit $t_1'$ flips the sign of the hopping on this particular A-B bond, and adds $\pi$ fluxes to the two plaquettes sharing that bond.

 The terms with $t_2$ coefficient break TR and are not bipartite in that they connect sites $A$ to $A$ and sites $B$ to $B$.
 We will refer to such perturbationas that create AA or BB bonds as ``non-bipartite''.
 Flipping the overall sign of these terms flips the net TR breaking effect, which is captured here via the Ising variables $\mu^z, \mu^z_\text{PT}, \mu^z_\text{U}=\pm1 $.
 Convention for $\mu^z$ is already described at the beginning of Sec. \ref{sec_flux energy}.
-We define $\mu^z_{PT}=+1$ and $\mu^z_{U}=+1$ for the flux configurations as shown in Fig.~\ref{fig_BiancoResta_SW}(b) and \ref{fig_uniform}(a), respectively (also obtained in Fig.~\ref{fig_flux_perturbations} in the physical SW limit of $t_1=t_1'=1$).
+We define $\mu^z_{\rm PT}=+1$ and $\mu^z_{\rm U}=+1$ for the flux configurations as shown in Fig.~\ref{fig_BiancoResta_SW}(b) and \ref{fig_uniform}(a), respectively (also obtained in Fig.~\ref{fig_flux_perturbations} in the physical SW limit of $t_1=t_1'=1$).